 I’m Ed Smith, a Ripon Wrongful Death Lawyer.
 If you have lost a loved one due to someone else’s negligence or wrongful actions, you will need an experienced lawyer.
 Call me today at (209) 227-1931 or (800) 404-5400 for free, friendly and compassionate legal advice.

-I’ve been helping clients in Ripon and throughout Northern California obtain compensation for wrongful death and personal injury cases for the past 36 years.
+I’ve been helping clients in Ripon and throughout Northern California obtain compensation for wrongful death and personal injury cases since 1982.

 Photo by rawpixel.com from Pexels

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 11.14.19]